zk1tty/rebrowse-app/README.md

     ```
     DevTools listening on ws://127.0.0.1:9222/devtools/browser/1bbd94a9-aed9-4462-bc25-fddec9d9663c
     ```
+4. Setting up a new Chrome profile
+   In this process, you will create a new Chrome profile to be used by browser-agents.

+    - log in to your web accounts: X, LinkedIn, Youtube, etc.
+    - if browser-agent can skip this process, then easier to handle executions.

 ### Step 9: Ready to play ^^
 - Go to "Choose Agent" tab
 - PItck up Preset Task